o-x-y-g-e-n/bestuxschool/content/posts/2021-01-15--city-university-london/index.md

 ---

-## Careers at MSc Human Computer Interaction Design - City University  [🔗](https://www.ucl.ac.uk/pals/study/masters/msc-human-computer-interaction)
+## Careers at MSc Human Computer Interaction Design - City University  [read more](https://www.ucl.ac.uk/pals/study/masters/msc-human-computer-interaction)
 *96.1% of graduates in employment or further study six months after completing the course*

 This course enables you to make informed decisions on how to apply your knowledge in original and creative ways.
 As a result, this course empowers you to succeed in a variety of User Experience (UX) roles in leading digital agencies, business consultancies, IT companies and commercial/government organisations.